nixworks/public/news/2017/02/16/index.md

 Geneva-based team will investigate ‘abuses that amount to international crimes’ and prepare files for future prosecutions

 ### [U.S. President Donald Trump names  Florida International University College of Law Dean  and former National Labor Relations Board member Alexander Acosta to be Secretary of Labor.
 The President's initial nominee, Andy Puzder, withdrew his nomination yesterday. ](/news/2017/02/16/u-s-president-donald-trump-names-florida-international-university-college-of-law-dean-and-former-national-labor-relations-board-member-al.md)
-_Context: Alexander Acosta, Andy Puzder, Donald Trump, Florida International University College of Law, Formation of Donald Trump's cabinet, National Labor Relations Board, President, United States Secretary of Labor_
+_Context: Alexander Acosta, Andy Puzder, Donald Trump, Florida International University College of Law, Formation of Donald Trump's cabinet, National Labor Relations Board, U.S. President, United States Secretary of Labor_

 ### [The U.S. Senate confirms, 51-49, Congressman Mick Mulvaney to head the Office of Management and Budget. ](/news/2017/02/16/the-u-s-senate-confirms-51-49-congressman-mick-mulvaney-to-head-the-office-of-management-and-budget.md)
-_Context: Mick Mulvaney, Office of Management and Budget, Political appointments of Donald Trump, United States senators_
+_Context: Mick Mulvaney, Office of Management and Budget, Political appointments of Donald Trump, United States Senate_

 ### [Hundreds of restaurants and other businesses in U.S. cities close their doors after activists called on immigrants to stay home from work, avoid shopping or eating out, and skip classes Thursday for #ADayWithoutImmigrants, to protest the President's immigration reforms and highlight the immigrant community's contributions to the United States. ](/news/2017/02/16/hundreds-of-restaurants-and-other-businesses-in-u-s-cities-close-their-doors-after-activists-called-on-immigrants-to-stay-home-from-work-a.md)
 On Thursday, small businesses around the country—many of them restaurants—are closing as their foreign-born employees walk out.